-In addition, the elderly also are more prone to have physical ailments, such as chronic pain, which predispose them to be prescribed pain medications.
+In addition, the elderly also are more prone to have physical ailments, such as chronic illness or pain, which predispose them to be prescribed pain medications.
 Sadly, many of these seniors unknowingly become addicted to the pain medications thus increasing the rate of addiction to opioids and other prescription medications amongst this age group.
 And what’s more, diagnosing older adults with an AUD or SUD can be tricky so many times the dependence goes undiagnosed.

 It’s imperative that those in the medical community as well as caretakers, family, friends, and loved ones become more knowledgeable about addiction signs in the elderly so they too can get the help they need.
 Futures Recovery Healthcare recognizes the need for evidence-based addiction treatment in this age group.
 Catering to adults, Futures seeks to provide their patients with the tools they need to establish a strong foothold in recovery as well as the aftercare support needed to sustain long-lasting recovery.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Drug Abuse Warning Network, in 2011 there were more than 2,000 drug-related emergency room visits by older adults.
 With the overall growth in both the number of senior citizens in the population and drug use, experts say that this number has only grown.